 The National Kitchen & Bath Association offers guidelines to aid homebuilders, architects and kitchen designers in effective planning of kitchens.
-These guidelines provide up-to-date 'best design practices' so that the functional space in your new kitchen is maximized while your health and safety is prioritized.
+These guidelines provide up-to-date best design practices so that the functional space in your new kitchen is maximized while your health and safety are prioritized.
 Ask the professionals that you're working with if they follow the NKBA guidelines before you begin the design phase of your project.

 2. Traditional versus Workstation Layouts

 Traditionally, kitchens have been designed in a triangle fashion using an imaginary straight line drawn from the center of the sink, to the center of the cooktop, to the center of the refrigerator and back to the sink.
 This idea works well in smaller kitchens and in those where typically one cook is at work at a time.

 Today's larger kitchens are often designed to accommodate separate workstations for prep, cooking, storage and clean-up.
 These workstations are centered around a major appliance or a sink in a particular area of the kitchen.
 The workstation layout allows for several cooks to work at one time, which is often what happens in modern, busy households.
 How do you envision using your workspace?
 Click here to see more design ideas and discover how to make your kitchen fit your personal style.